 Its protected rock pools are a great option for young families.
 And with 3.2km of beach to spread out along, even the most energetic family members will have space to play in.

 It’s also one of Byron’s most underrated surf spots.
-The kids will be left in awe as the expert surfers ride the challenging waves that breaking in Broken Head’s surf.
+The kids will be left in awe as the expert surfers ride the challenging waves that break in Broken Head’s surf.

 There’s plenty to keep the more adventurous kids satisfied too.